-It’s common knowledge that you shouldn’t drink out of the water bottle that you left in a hot car.
-But how recently have you checked its expiration date?
+You may know that you shouldn’t drink out of the water bottle that you left in a hot car.
+But how recently have you checked the expiration date on your bottled water?

 That’s right!
 Bottled water DOES expire.
 And while the reason why meat or dairy products have a sell-by date is pretty self-explanatory, you might be surprised that bottled water comes with a time stamp, too.

 As it turns out, it isn’t the water quality you should be worried about.
 It’s the plastic that the water comes packaged in: usually polyethylene terephthalate (PET) for retail bottles and high-density polyethylene (HDPE) for water cooler jugs.
 These plastics “will leach into the liquid the bottle once expired or especially when exposed to heat, including sunlight, and hot cars or storage trucks,” according to Amy Leigh Mercee, holistic health expert and bestselling author.
 “The toxicity contained in the plastic material enters the water.”
 Also, you’d be surprised by how often you should be washing your refillable water bottle, too.

 And not only does this affect the taste of the water, it could create a serious health hazard.
 “It is disruptive to the endocrine system, causing reproductive symptoms, various cancers, [and] neurological problems, and damaging the immune system.”
 The porous plastic can also cause the water to accumulate odors and other nasty accompaniments from outside.